klok0693/demo/documentation/build_and_execution.md

 ## 📋 Runtime Requirements

 The produced artifact is a **thin JAR**.
-This means:
-- The JAR does not include a bundled JVM
-- JavaFX is not shaded or embedded
+This means that it doesn't include a bundled JVM, but, because JavaFX libraries aren't part of the JRE anymore, they are added to executable jar, which blow it size, through still keep it fit and provide the ability to launch application on systems, having java9+ runtime.
+JavaFX's libraries for a jar are taken from the Maven dependencies, not from the system path, to ensure, that every developer have the same runtime environment

-To run the application, the runtime environment must provide:
+To run the application, the runtime environment must provide only compatible Java runtime(**java 21+**)
-- A compatible Java runtime(java 21+)
-- OpenJFX libraries available on the module/classpath